Kampfgeschwader 55: Kursk to Bagration

 I./KG 55 returned to the Eastern Front in mid-August and joined the other two Gruppen at Dnepropetrovsk, perhaps on the 26th day.
-The three bomber formations continued to offer support to Army Group South as it lost ground in the Ukraine.
+The three bomber formations continued to offer support to Army Group South as it lost ground in Ukraine.
 In the third week of August the Battle of the Dnieper began, and ended before Christmas 1943.
-In the offensive the Axis lost control of the Left-bank Ukraine.
+In the offensive the Axis lost control of Left-bank Ukraine.
 I Gruppe began bombing operations almost immediately, attacking Pokorovo two days later.
 The moving frontlines necessitated a retreat to Zaporozhye to Kirovograd on 12 September 1943.
 From here it was in action over Izyum (23 September) and Nikopol on the (24 September).
 Further withdrawals from Kirovograd to Nikolayev and Beresovka, north northeast of Odessa were made by 20 October.
 During the course of October, the group operated over the Kerch Straits, possibly against shipping in the Black Sea and Sea of Azov.
 Part of it moved there in November.
 It probably assisted German forces in the Kuban bridgehead.
 By 1 December it could only field 20 He 111H-16s.
 It was moved to Terespol on 8 December and to Dęblin in Poland for rest and replacement on 27 December.

 II and III.
 Gruppen followed a similar pattern.
 II./KG 55 retreated from Dnepropetrovsk Kirovograd on 15 September and saw operations in the Zaporozhye-Nikopol area (12 October) and Lichovka (21 October).
 Annovka-Petrovo was bombed on 30 October.
 There were no reported losses from 1–24 November and the group returned to Annovka on 24 November.
 It was based southeast of Uman on 28 November and could muster 22 He 111s (20 He 111H-16s).
 It moved to Dęblin on the 4 December 1943 for rest and refit.
 III.
 Gruppe flew many missions from Dnepropetrovsk to Melitopol and Zaporozhye from the 23 September–3 October.
 It retreated from Kirovograd (22 October) and flew bombing sorties near Perekop on 24 October.
 In November 1943 it flew sorties in the Kerch–Eltigen Operation until 2 December.
 It was withdrawn to Terespol with its remaining aircraft—18 H-11s and H-11/R1s and 12 H-16s.